bryank0h/IDAssignment1/README.md

 - **Feature 9**: All pages are fully responsive on mobile devices, hence people are able to view the website through their mobile phones.

 ## Technologies Used
-- HTML and CSS <br>
-For coding the website.

 - Adobe XD <br>
 For creating the wireframe of the website.

-- JavaScript <br>
+- Visual Studio Code -> HTML, CSS & JavaScript <br>
+Visual Studio Code is used to code the website.
 The website uses JavaScript for the Hamburger Menu and the Thank You message after sending a message.

 - Adobe Illustrator <br>
 Used for the design of my hexagonal backgrounds.